 - Butternut squash soup.
 Enjoy a rich, creamy Vitamix butternut squash soup recipe made with cream cheese and white beans.
 It is cozy and perfect for cool weather.
 Make it on the stovetop, in an Instant Pot, or in a slow cooker.

 You may also be interested in this post on other sides to serve with butternut squash soup.
+Or this one on the best bread for butternut squash soup.

 - Pumpkin soup.
 Blend fresh herbs and spices to make amazing pumpkin soup.
 Quick and easy to make with an electric pressure cooker.
 Ready to serve in just 30 minutes.
+Don’t forget the soup toppings.

 - Tomato soup.
 A cup of tomato soup perfectly matches a chicken salad sandwich at a luncheon.
 Creamy, flavorful and bright, make a large pot of soup with fresh tomatoes and carrots.